Gujar Khan

-Located in the heart of the Potohar region, The city and surrounding region is renowned for their martial culture and is sometimes referred to as the 'Land of the Shaheed', having produced two recipients of the Nishan-i-Haider.
+Situated in the heart of the Pothohar Plateau in northern Punjab, the city and surrounding region is renowned for their martial culture and is sometimes referred to as the 'Land of Martyrs', having produced two recipients of the Nishan-i-Haider.
 There is the main district hospital in the center of the city, along with many other private and public medical and care services.

 History

-The place was named due to the rule of Gujjar Prahihar clan which was ruling northern India during the sixth to tenth century.
-A large Gujjar settlement is still present in the Gujar Khan Tehsil.
+The place was named due to the large population of Gujjars which inhabited this area.
+Some Gujjar settlements are still present in the Gujar Khan Tehsil.
+The modern town was developed by the British colonial authorities after the region came under British rule in 1848.

-Gujar Khan also contained a notable Hindu and Sikh population, though much of this population either converted to Islam during British rule, or migrated to India following partition.
-However the area is still home to Hindu temples and Sikh Gurdwaras which have been not maintained through the years.

 Administration

 Gujar Khan is administratively subdivided into 36 union councils, whereas City Gujar Khan is administered by municipal corporation.

-According to the 2017 census of Pakistan, the city had a population of 678,503.